Rose Milk Tea with Homemade Rose Syrup (Rose Tea Latte)

 1 Cup Milk

-• Now mix in 1 tablespoon rose syrup in each cup and add milk.
+• Now mix in 1 tbsp rose syrup in each cup and add milk.

 2 Tablespoons Rose Syrup